geosoft-as/logiq-core/README.md

 # What is logiq-core?

-Communicating with the LogIQ&trade; server is very simple, the full set of commands and their responses are documented in detail below.
+Communicating with the LogIQ server is very simple, the full set of requests and responses are documented in detail below.

 logiq-core consists of _optional_ code that can simplify the implementation of producers and consumers further